Avaiga/taipy-doc/docs/installation/index.md

 ```

 This command will download and install the most recent stable release of Taipy.

+# Installing Taipy with Colab

+Google Colab is a popular and free Jupyter notebook environment that requires no setup
+and runs entirely in the cloud.
+To install Taipy in Google Colab, follow these simple
+steps:

+1. **Open a new Colab notebook**: Visit [Google Colab](https://colab.research.google.com)
+and start a new notebook.

+2. **Run the installation command**: In a new cell, enter the following command and run
+the cell:

+    ``` python
+    !pip install --ignore-installed taipy
+    ```

+    This command installs the latest stable release of Taipy in your Colab environment.

+3. **Start building your app**: Follow this
+[tip](../knowledge_base/tips/colab_with_ngrok/index.md) to build and your Taipy web
+application directly within the Colab notebook.

+!!! tip
+    Remember that Google Colab environments are ephemeral.
+If you disconnect or restart
+    your Colab session, you will need to reinstall Taipy.

 # Installing Taipy in a Conda Environment